SS Torrington: Building and registration

-Each ship had a three-cylinder triple-expansion engine that was rated at 359 NHP.
+Each ship had a three-cylinder triple-expansion engine that was rated at 359 nominal horsepower.
 This would have given them a speed of about 10 kn.

 William J Tatem and Company, Limited managed both ships.
 Tatem created two one-ship companies to own the ships: the Wellington Steam Ship Company and the Torrington Steam Ship Company.
 Tatem registered each ship in Cardiff.
 Torrington's UK official number was 119969 and her code letters were HCLV.

 In 1910 Tatem transferred ownership of both Wellington and Torrington to the Tatem Steam Navigation Company Limited.
 WJ Tatem & Co remained the manager of both ships.